Euro. Pixabay image.

 (click image to expand)

-The second biggest market in Europe 30 for Stellantis is Italy.
-The company’s retail volume in this country topped slightly over half a million vehicles in fiscal 2022.
+Stellantis’ second biggest market in Europe30 is Italy.
+The company’s retail volume in this country topped slightly over half a million vehicles in fiscal year 2022, and it sold nearly 600 thousand vehicle in Italy in 2023.
+In fiscal year 2024, the sales figure in Italy declined to 531 thousand vehicles.

-Germany contributed about 371,000 vehicles to Stellantis in fiscal 2022, making this country the third-largest market for the company in Europe.
+Germany contributed about 389 thousand vehicles to Stellantis in fiscal 2023 versus 371 thousand units in 2022, making this country the third-largest market for the company in Europe.
+In fiscal year 2024, Stellantis’ retail volume in Germany increased to 416 thousand vehicles.

-The UK and Spain became Europe’s fourth and fifth largest markets for Stellantis, contributing about 268,000 and 213,000 vehicles to the company in 2022.
+The UK and Spain were Stellantis’ fourth and fifth largest markets in Europe, contributing sales of about 300 thousand and 208 thousand vehicles to the company in 2024.

-A noticeable trend is that Stellantis’ vehicle sales in most countries in Europe 30 are much lower in 2022 compared to prior years.
+A noticeable trend is that Stellantis vehicle sales decreased in most European countries in 2024, following an increase in sales in 2023.

-Vehicle Sales In France, Italy, Germany, UK, And Spain In Percentage
+Percentage Of Vehicle Sales In France, Italy, Germany, UK, And Spain

 Stellantis-vehicle-sales-in-Europe-30-by-country-in-percentage